 8. Don’t drag your feet

 You don’t want to be reckless, but you want to act quickly.
-Candidates often receive multiple job offers.
-And according to this Robert Half survey, 39 percent of candidates will abandon a lengthy hiring process.
+Candidates often receive multiple job offers, and according to a Robert Half survey, 39 percent of them will abandon a hiring process that drags on too long.

 9. Know when to call it